Western officials: Niger junta warned they'd kill deposed president after any military intervention

 “It's very difficult, I just sit at home doing nothing,” he said.
 Still, he supports the junta.
 “We’re suffering now, but I know the junta will find a solution to get out of the crisis,” he said.

 Asadu reported from Abuja, Nigeria.
-Associated Press writer Edith M. Lederer at the United Nations and San Ikpoyi in Lagos, Nigeria, contributed.
+Associated Press writer Edith M. Lederer at the United Nations, San Ikpoyi in Lagos, Nigeria, Ellen Knickmeyer and Matthew Lee in Washington, DC contributed.

 Credit: AP